Briana Jungwirth Wears Ribbed Tank Top And Gives A Sultry Stare In New Selfie

 Briana Jungwirth wore a ribbed tank top and gave the camera a sultry stare in a new Instagram selfie.
-The fashion stylist posted the new snap to the social media sharing site, where she appeared to look deep into the camera’s lens to engage her 612,000 followers.
+The fashion stylist posted the new snap to the social media platform and looked deep into the camera’s lens to engage her 612,000 followers.

 In the image, Briana appeared to be a passenger in a car.
-She donned a brown, ribbed tank top with thin straps that were seen underneath the length of her blond hair.
-On her neck, she wore a pastel-colored blue bandana, fashioned into a face covering.
-It covered her decollete and was twisted to the left side of her body, its point facing her upper arm.
+She sported a brown, ribbed tank top with thin straps that were seen under the length of her blond hair.
+Around her neck, she wore a pastel blue bandanna, seemingly as a face covering that was pulled down.
+The makeshift mask was twisted to the left side of her body, its point facing her upper arm.

 Briana wore her hair pulled away from her face, showing off her high cheekbones and full lips.
 Her gray-green eyes were piercing in the snap.
-Atop her tresses, a black wrap was seen tied into a cute knot.
+Atop her tresses, a black scarf was tied into a cute knot.
 This fashion accessory added a fun touch to her casual outfit.
-She donned tiny studs in her ears.
+She also had tiny studs in her ears.

-The bottom of her tresses and her breasts were illuminated by the sunshine that flooded the automobile.
+The bottom of her tresses and her chest were illuminated by the sunshine that flooded the automobile.

-In the window of the vehicle, blue skies, white clouds, and green trees were seen in the distance.
+Beyond the window of the vehicle, blue skies, white clouds, and green trees were seen in the distance.

-Fans of the fashion stylist loved the sweet shot she titled “mainland.”
+Fans of the fashion stylist loved the sweet shot.

 “The word beautiful can not describe you… if l present billions of words like this to you even they cannot describe your beauty,” said one follower.